-Implantation of the transcatheter heart valve should be performed only by physicians who have received Edwards Lifesciences training.
+Implantation of transcatheter heart valves should be performed only by physicians who have received Edwards Lifesciences training.
 The implanting physician should be experienced in standard catheterization techniques.
+It is at the physician's discretion to choose the appropriate access route to implant the THV based on the patient anatomy and associated risks.